ThomasBassa/near-netcar/docs/Chris' Update Requirments.md

 # Requirements

 ## Payload
-1. The vehicle shall be able to carry a volume of one cubic foot
+1. The vehicle shall be able to carry a volume of 1.04166666667 cubic feet (15x15x8 in, or 4 stacked pizza boxes)
 2. The vehicle shall be able to carry a maximum of 3 lbs
 3. The vehicle shall be able to carry a box with a maximum surface area of 6 square feet